jpicau/metos3d/README.md

 - chemical / biogeochemical / marine ecosystem [models](https://github.com/metos3d/model/)
 - transport and forcing [data](https://github.com/metos3d/data/)

-that is based on the [transport matrix approach](https://github.com/samarkhatiwala/tmm).
+that is based on the [Transport Matrix Method](https://github.com/samarkhatiwala/tmm).

 ### What is Metos3D for?